markNZed/processism-react-three/storyboard.md

 By embracing relational ethics, we move away from rigid, one-size-fits-all rules and instead cultivate an awareness of the ever-changing dynamics of our relationships.
 We become more responsive, adaptable, and compassionate in our decision-making, acknowledging that our actions are part of a larger, interconnected process.
 Relational ethics can help create the space to address conflicts between different paradigms.

-In this way, process philosophy invites us to see ethics not as a set of static principles but as a living, evolving practice — one that is deeply rooted in our sensitivity to the relationships that define our lives.
+In this way, process philosophy invites us to see morality not as a set of static principles but as a living, evolving practice — one that is deeply rooted in our sensitivity to the relationships that define our lives.

 # 58. Scene: Bridging the natural sciences and the humanities
 ## 58.1.
 Objective